Summer Internship Program

 The Summer Internship Program in Biomedical Research offers a unique opportunity for high school, college and graduate, and medical students to develop skills in scientific research.
 In this program, students receive hands-on experience.
 Summer internships generally last from eight to ten weeks, beginning in late May and ending in mid-to-late August.
 Students attend weekly seminars presented by NIA scientists and at the conclusion of the summer program, students present their data developed from their research project at the NIA Summer Student Poster Day.

 To be eligible for this program, students must be enrolled at least half-time in an accredited U.S. high school, college, or university.
-Beginning in 2019, summer interns must be seventeen by June 15th of the internship year.
+As of 2019, summer interns must be seventeen by June 15th of the internship year.
 Individuals who are in high school must meet two additional criteria: they must be either juniors or seniors, and, if they will not be eighteen by June 15th of the internship year, they must, at the time of application, reside within 40 miles of the NIH campus on which they hope to intern.
 Some flexibility exists to accommodate individual student needs.

 For more information about the Summer Internship Program: